 - Daily life in China – everything from banking to buying groceries and getting around

-We also have a mini-course that teaches you everything you should know and expect from a life in China.
-We go into detail about everything from finding a place to live and getting a visa to understanding Chinese personalities and behaviors.
-We wrote a post all about what you can expect from the course.
+You can also enroll in our mini-course that teaches you everything you should know about living in China.
+In it, we go into detail about everything from finding a place to live and getting a visa to understanding Chinese personalities and behaviors.
+Clicking that link above will take you to a post all about what you can expect from the course.
 Click here to skip the post and directly enroll in the course.

 Click here to check out all the posts from our ESL Around the World interview series.